 And this experience was similar to many others.
 It made me think about the incredible resilience required of women in our era.
 Yes, required.

-Having spent most of my adolescent life a fairly conservative Christian, studied it relentlessly, and understood various theological positions in-and-out, I noticed there was one Biblical doctrine that seemed obvious, plain, yet also completely unapplied: care for poor women and children.
+Having spent most of my adolescent life a fairly conservative Christian, studied the Bible relentlessly, and gained understanding of various theological positions in-and-out, I noticed there was one doctrine that seemed obvious, plain, yet also completely unapplied: care for poor women and children.
 The Bible clearly suggests it’s important to provide for the poor, especially women and children.
 Which is all to say that such a dogma plays an interesting role for me now, posing a psychological backdrop from which my feelings and existential agitation stem from.

 Back in the day (even many still today), women spent the majority of their time in domesticity, caring for their children and often helping with odd jobs around the house.
 They were expected to, they had few alternative options.

 Now, many and innumerably more women are active workers in our vast and complex economy.
 They’re expected, by a neo-liberal dogma to fend for themselves just as man have been expected of for thousands of years before.
 Indeed, the two are still incomparable; most women still navigate a complex cultural paradigm of competing visions.
 But there is no doubt we have progressed toward a liberation of women, which is a wonderful thing.
 But after those I’ve met, I wonder how this new ideology impacts women who are poor and destitute?

 Each of the poor women I’ve met felt completely determined to figure things out on their own.
 They highly appreciated gifts for their children, but they were reluctant to accept gifts themselves.
 They wanted to be overcomers.
 There could be myriad reasons for this, but it was regardless a surprisingly common thread.